Home

 laps with the start being in the familiar field opposite the 2 Brewers pub and

-we were greeted with very slippery and thick
+we were greeted with very slippery and thick mud as we entered the

 forest.
 There was then a fairly long downhill section which took us right out

-of the forest and into some fields which included a long path of
+of the forest and into some fields which included a long path of mud, mud

 and more mud